carolt2015/StackOverFlowSurvey/README.md

 StackOverFlowSurvey is a part of the DataScience project from Udacity's Nanodegree program.
-The data for this survey was collected in 2017.
+The data was collected from the survey of 2017.

 Data analysis and visualization for this project was completed using Python, Pandas, and Matplotlib in Jupyter Notebook and follows the CRISP-DM process.